Intern resume...is that even a thing?

 Online Research for finding internship avenues will typically include scouring the net on any or all of the following:

 LinkedIn: Don't just abandon your profile there.
 Try to secure recommendations from your Professors.
-Add skills which are relevant and which might get you more traction.
-Demonstrate your volunteer work, achievements and extra-curricular accomplishments.
+Add skills that are relevant and which might get you more traction.
+Demonstrate your volunteer work, achievements, and extra-curricular accomplishments.

 Most large organizations (as opposed to start-ups and small businesses) will resort to LinkedIn for fulfilling their internship requirements.
 So if that's what you are looking for, a stellar LinkedIn profile is your safest bet.